Skip to content

 Evasion testing

-ATR64 documented evasion techniques, tested on every PR
+ATR64 documented evasion techniques, with per-rule evasion_tests

 DIYRequires dedicated effort to build